jaketdk/jaketdk.github.io/essays/a-look-into-javascript.md

 ##Athletic Software Engineering - WOD (WorkOut of the Day)

 WODs!
 I love them!
 I can certainly see the value in doing timed exercises.
 If you can create small programs in a short amount of time, you will definitely be a better team-player when working with a development team.
 Being efficient with your time might not seem like much.
 I mean, what's a couple of minutes going to do?
 If you must ask yourself this, then consider this: what we do in these small WODs are just small parts to the greater software project.
 If it takes you an extra five minutes to a small snippet, imagine writing hundreds, if not more!
 Your wasted time would add up to something very significant.

+###Practice WODs

+The practice WODs are a great prep tool.
+While the actual WOD may differ greatly from the practice, you will at least get an idea of what the difficulty level of the upcoming WOD will be.
+####AmyWOD
+AmyWODs are more practice WODs but are supposed to be similar to the real ones.
+I have not (and would likely never have) attended an AmyWOD.
+My work schedule falls on the times that AmyWODs are scheduled.
+I do wish I *could*, however.
+It seems I will have to just make due with the in-class practice.
+On the bright side, it will be more of a challenge.